spxp/spxp-specs/SpxpProfileSpec-V03.md

 #### 15.2.2 Preventing Session Replay
 Since the server does not know anything about the content of the encrypted payload, the publishing endpoint is vulnerable to session replay attacks.
-An actor with publishing permissions could taking any existing post, encrypt it again, acquire a fresh authentication token, and then send it to the publishing endpoint.
+An actor with publishing permissions could simply take any existing post, encrypt it again, acquire a fresh authentication token, and then send it to the publishing endpoint.
 The server will always accept it as long as the authentication token is valid.
 By enforcing that the authentication token must be embedded as AAD in the JWE object, we can bind the encrypted object to this individual publishing request in a way that can be checked by the server without exposing details about the